Retention of Title Clauses in Insolvency Events Such as Administration and Liquidation

 If a company is insolvent, it is the insolvency practitioner’s responsibility to deal with any suppliers claiming their retention to a title on goods within company premises.
 Before releasing anything, the IP would have to be confident of the suppliers claim, the veracity of his retention of title conditions, and that the claims can be matched specifically to unpaid invoices (unless the clause extends to goods ‘supplied at any time’).

-Administration Protect Against Repossession
+Going into Administration Protects Against Repossession

 Although administration offers no statutory protection against retention of title, the Insolvency Act 1986 does offer companies in administration some protection against the repossession of goods.
 The law stipulates that, if an administration order is in force, suppliers are unable to repossess goods based on a retention of title agreement without a court order or the consent of the administrative receiver.